adnanekouna-a/save-walter-white/README.md

 - Add plenty of Easter Eggs.

 ## Easter Eggs:
-- The **Donate Now** button takes you to the donation section of a local association of cancer control : [Fondation Lalla Salma De Lutte Contre Le Cancer](https://contrelecancer.ma/fr/).
+- The **Donate Now** button takes you to the donation section of a local association of cancer control's website : [Fondation Lalla Salma De Lutte Contre Le Cancer](https://contrelecancer.ma/fr/).
 - Other easter eggs are otw.